Thank you for reading our post, please rate this article at the end.

 Legality

 It would be best if you considered the legality of your action.
-Self-defense aims to keep you or your loved ones safe and from harm.
+Self-defense aims to protect you and your loved ones from harm.
 But depending on the situation, it’s also easy to go too far in the other direction and end up in prison.
 Permanently maiming your aggressor is also not appropriate in an altercation.

 Revenge